Skip to main content

 • optimization

-Overall, the game's optimization is a mixed bag; while many players find it significantly better than the Xbox 360 version with smooth performance and no major stability issues, some users report that it remains poorly optimized for Steam.
-The controls may not be ideal, but the game generally runs well without lag, distinguishing it from other similar titles.
+Overall, the optimization of the game has received mixed reviews.
+While some players find it well-optimized with smooth performance and no significant issues, others note that it still lacks proper optimization for the Steam platform.
+Controls may not be ideal, but the game generally runs well compared to similar titles.

 • “The controls aren't the greatest, but the game overall feels well optimized and, unlike other Minecraft-like games, does not lag.”

-• “If you're like myself and you're hyped Total Miner finally came to Steam: beware, the game is still poorly optimized for Steam thus far.”
+• “If you're like myself and you're hyped that Total Miner finally came to Steam, beware: the game is still poorly optimized for Steam thus far.”

 • emotional

-Players express deep emotional connections to the game, reminiscing about the joy and memories created over the years, often leading to tears of nostalgia.
-The experience evokes a longing to relive the initial thrill and fear of discovery, highlighting the game's significant impact on their lives and friendships.
-Overall, the emotional resonance of the game is a key aspect of its enduring appeal.
+Players express deep emotional connections to the game, reminiscing about the joy and nostalgia it brings, often leading to tears.
+The experience of revisiting the game after years evokes strong memories of friendship, fear, and personal growth, highlighting its lasting impact on their lives.
+Overall, the emotional resonance of the game is a significant aspect of its appeal.

 • “I'm not kidding when I say this, I wasted $3 on something I don't regret.
 Playing this game again after 9 years made me cry.”